MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/azure-stack-download-azure-marketplace-item-tca.md

 ---
-title: Download marketplace items from Azure and publish to Azure Stack | Microsoft Docs
+title: Download marketplace items from Azure and publish to Azure Stack
-description: Learn how to download marketplace items from Azure and publish to Azure Stack.
+description: Learn how to download marketplace items from Azure and publish to Azure Stack for modular data centers (MDC).
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim